top of page

 In conclusion, although Italy boasts a commendable healthcare system, tourists have limited access to it, with the exception of emergency services.
 It is important to note that navigating the various functions within the system requires Italian proficiency, presenting a secondary accessibility challenge for tourists.

 A possible solution for tourists and travelers seeking medical care in Italy could be private doctor's visit at their clinics.
 In theory, it could be a reasonable solution; however, you need to schedule an appointment and find a doctor who speaks English (Finding and scheduling are also available in Italian.).
-This type of solution is effective only in large cities, mainly Rome, Florence or Milan where you can find doctors that you can communicate with, In other locations, this would be a relatively challenging endeavor.
+This type of solution is effective only in large cities, mainly Rome, Florence or Milan where you can see a doctor in Italy that you can communicate with, In other locations, this would be a relatively challenging endeavor.
 Consider the time and travel expenses involved in reaching a doctor's clinic in a large city with which you are unfamiliar..

 wondering in Italian city